equalsraf/neovim-qt/README.md

 You can override this warning with `:GuiFont! {Font Name}`.

-These warnings displays for fonts containing variable-width characters.
+These warnings display for fonts containing variable-width characters.

 They are safe to ignore, but you may notice font spacing and clipping issues.